Carrote-s/MedVCTP/README.md

-Code for our paper *MedVCTP: Improving Accuracy and Explainability in Medical Visual Reasoning*
+Codebase for our paper *MedVCTP: Improving Accuracy and Explainability in Medical Visual Reasoning*

 # **Overall Framework**